rancher/turtles-docs/docs/reference-guides/architecture/intro.md

 [Rancher Setup](../../getting-started/rancher.md)

-For information on how to install Rancher Turtles, refer to [Install Rancher Turtles Operator with Cluster API Operator as a Helm dependency](../../getting-started/install-rancher-turtles/using_rancher_dashboard.md)
+For information on how to install Rancher Turtles, refer to [Install Rancher Turtles with Cluster API Operator as a Helm dependency](../../getting-started/install-rancher-turtles/using_rancher_dashboard.md)
 :::